ysyk2021/train-your-brain-for-focus-exercises-and-techniques-for-improving-your-concentration/src/chapter-2.md

-Chapter: Overview of the Benefits of Developing Effective Strategies for Improving Concentration
+Overview of the Benefits of Developing Effective Strategies for Improving Concentration
 ================================================================================================

 Developing effective strategies for improving concentration has numerous benefits that extend beyond just completing tasks.
 In this chapter, we'll explore the many advantages of improving concentration and how it can positively impact various areas of life.